rizvn/FieldMapper/README.md

     DateTime lastUpdated = results.get(0).getTyped("LASTUPDATED", new TimestampToJodaDateTime());

-For Convenience there are also enum versions of getTyped methods.
+For Convenience there are also enum versions of the getTyped methods.
 Below is an example

     static enum Users{
         FIRSTNAME, LASTUPDATED